What is the GDPR?

 Who is affected by the GDPR?

 The GDPR has a broad territorial scope.
-It applies not only to all organizations established in the EU that process personal data, but also to any non-EU established organization that process personal data of individuals who are in the EU in order to: a. offer them goods or services, irrespective of whether a payment is required; b. monitor their behavior within the EU.
+It applies not only to all organisations established in the EU that process personal data, but also to any non-EU established organisation that process personal data of individuals who are in the EU in order to: a. offer them goods or services, irrespective of whether a payment is required; b. monitor their behaviour within the EU.

 What is personal data?

 Personal data must be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.
-Data minimization means that an organization should only process the personal data that it needs to process in order to achieve its processing purposes.
-In practice, this requires organizations to reduce the collection of personal data to the strictly necessary and to implement permission and access control protocols and tools limiting access to information only to those people who need it within the organization.
+Data minimisation means that an organisation should only process the personal data that it needs to process in order to achieve its processing purposes.
+In practice, this requires organisations to reduce the collection of personal data to the strictly necessary and to implement permission and access control protocols and tools limiting access to information only to those people who need it within the organisation.